 26th November 2021 will mark the 72nd anniversary of the adoption of the Indian Constitution while 26th November 2020 marked the 71st anniversary of the adoption of the Indian Constitution.

 |Preparing General Awareness for the upcoming Government Exams??
 Refer to the links given below:|

 The foundation of this day was laid in October 2015 during the inauguration of Ambedkar memorial at the Indu Mills compounds in Mumbai.
 And then, on November 19, 2015, the government of India with the help of a gazette notification declared November 26 as the Constitution Day.

 The Ministry of External Affairs directed all overseas Indian schools to celebrate 26 November as Constitution Day and directed embassies to translate the Constitution into the local language of that nation and distribute it to various academies, libraries, etc.

 India will observe the 72nd Constitution day in 2021.

 There is no such pompous celebration on this day.
 However, the day is observed at various places in different ways:

-- On this day, the preamble of the constitution was read in all schools by all students.
+- On this day, the preamble of the constitution is read in all schools by all students.

-- There were quiz and essay competitions both online and offline on the subject of the constitution of India.
+- There are quiz and essay competitions both online and offline on the subject of the constitution of India.